chiiida/django-polls/README.md

     cd django-polls
     ```

-3. Make sure you have all dependencies and then run database migrations.
+3. Make sure you have all dependencies and then run database migrations by the following commands.

     ```
     On MacOS/Linux: